 - The award must be given within a year of the candidate's graduation.

 - A maximum of one candidate and award can be given to one institution.

-The recipient(s) of the award and the other applicants will be notified of the Awards Committee's decision in writing no later than August 31, 2015.
-The award recipient will receive a check and a plaque presented at the NAGC Annual Convention in Phoenix, AZ, November 12-15, 2015; as well as a one-year membership to NAGC.
+The recipient(s) of the award and the other applicants will be notified of the Awards Committee's decision in writing no later than August 31.
+The award recipient will receive a plaque that will be presented at the NAGC Annual Convention in November, a check to be mailed after the convention, and a one-year membership to NAGC.